RIT students create video games to help flatten the curve

 “Our group came together over the common theme of mental health, which we then further consolidated into isolation — the common thread of solitude that people have been feeling since March,” said Calise Jin, a fourth-year game design and development student from Queens, N.Y.
 “It’s almost paradoxical — the feeling of isolation is mutual amongst so many people, so we’re not truly alone despite the chaos of our surroundings.
 The hope is that players will take away the knowledge that there are other people out there and they are not alone.”

 The Flicker game creators said they wanted to express an artistic vision of the quarantine experience.

-“We paid a lot of attention to the color scheme, score, and metaphorical aspects of the game, in order to create a gameplay experience that resonates emotionally with the player,” said Clara Pakman, a second-year game design and development student from New Canaan, Conn.
+“We paid a lot of attention to the color scheme, score, and metaphorical aspects of the game, in order to create a gameplay experience that resonates emotionally with the player,” said Clara Pakman, a second-year Dartmouth College student taking the course.
 “We hope that Flicker inspires solidarity and ignites hope in those who have struggled during these times.”